Zhejiang: Economy

 Zhejiang was the first province to pilot a common prosperity pilot program.

 Traditionally, the province is known as the "Land of Fish and Rice."
 True to its name, rice is the main crop, followed by wheat; north Zhejiang is also a center of aquaculture in China, and the Zhoushan fishery is the largest fishery in the country.
 The main cash crops include jute and cotton and the province also leads the provinces of China in tea production.
 (The renowned Longjing tea is a product of Hangzhou.)
 Zhejiang's towns have been known for handicraft production of goods such as silk, for which it is ranked second among the provinces.
 Its many market towns connect the cities with the countryside.

 In 1832, the province was exporting silk, paper, fans, pencils, wine, dates, tea and "golden-flowered" hams.

 Zhejiang has been leading the digital economy development in China, in recent years, the provincial economy has been boosted by the economic surge brought by internet corporations such as Alibaba and NetEase.
+Alibaba.com was founded in Hangzhou, Zhejiang in 1999 by Jack Ma with 17 co-founders.
+The company started in Ma's Hangzhou apartment and later became Alibaba Group.
+Alibaba has been a significant factor in Zhejiang's local economy, mostly due to the digital economy, especially through e-commerce, logistics, fintech, cloud services, and support for small businesses.
+Hangzhou has been Alibaba's home city and has a broad tech ecosystem.
+The Chinese government noted that Zhejiang's digital economy was expected to reach four trillion yuan and make up more than 55% of the provincial GDP.
+Alibaba and Zhejiang also launched programs to help small and medium-sized enterprises digitize their production processes, expand online sales, and connect to larger markets.
+Collectively, all of these sources indicated that Alibaba did impact Zhejiang when it comes to expanded regional innovation.

 Ningbo, Wenzhou, Taizhou and Zhoushan are important commercial ports.
 The Hangzhou Bay Bridge between Haiyan County and Cixi, is the longest bridge over a continuous body of sea water in the world.